-Chris Whipple is a critically-acclaimed writer, a documentary filmmaker, a journalist and a speaker.
-He is the author of the forthcoming book, The Gatekeepers: How the White House chiefs of staff define every presidency.
-Already drawing raves from readers (“If you’re a political junkie or just curious, this is the book for you”—Tom Brokaw), The Gatekeepers, to be published April 4, 2017 by Crown, is the first in-depth, behind-the-scenes look at the men who have been the president’s closest advisers, whose actions—and inactions—have defined the course of our country
+Chris Whipple is a writer, a documentary filmmaker, a journalist and a speaker.
+He is the author of the New York Times best-selling book, The Gatekeepers: How the White House chiefs of staff define every presidency.
+Critically-acclaimed (“If you’re a political junkie or just curious, this is the book for you”—Tom Brokaw), The Gatekeepers, published April 4, 2017 by Crown, is the first in-depth, behind-the-scenes look at the men who have been the president’s closest advisers, whose actions—and inactions—have defined the course of our country.

 Since George Washington, presidents have depended on the advice of key confidants.
 But it wasn’t until the twentieth century that White House Chief of Staff became the second most powerful job in government.
 Unelected and unconfirmed, the chief serves at the whim of the president, hired and fired by him (or her) alone.
 He is the president’s most important adviser, and the person he depends on to execute his agenda.